frankframework/frank-manual/docs/source/operator/messageLog.rst

    .. image:: managingProcessedMessageMessageLogEnvelope.jpg

-Next to the envelope you see the number "0", indicating that there are no stored messages.
+Next to the icon you see the number "0", indicating that there are no stored messages.
 Please proceed as follows to see a stored message:

 7. In the main menu, go to Testing | Test Pipeline.
 #.
 Choose adapter "01 TestMessageLog".